Former President George H.W. Bush joins Twitter

 Bush, 89, who had a health scare a year ago, was the only one of the four former American presidents still living who did not attend Tuesday's memorial service in Johannesburg.

-"Barbara and I wish we could have joined the U.S. delegation honouring President Mandela today.
+"Barbara and I wish we could have joined the U.S. delegation honoring President Mandela today.
 He, and his countrymen, are in our prayers," Bush tweeted.

 President Barack Obama led a delegation that included former presidents Bill Clinton, Jimmy Carter and George W. Bush, Bush's son.

-Clinton, who has grown close to the elder Bush while working together on relief for the Asian tsunami and other projects, welcomed to Twitter the man he beat in the 1992 election.
+Clinton, who has grown close to the elder Bush while working together on Haiti earthquake relief and other projects, welcomed to Twitter the man he beat in the 1992 election.

 "Congratulations on joining Twitter, Mr. President!
 Easier than skydiving!"
 Clinton wrote, referring to Bush's past habit of celebrating milestone birthdays by parachuting.